akshara-panwar/IPL-DATA-ANALYSIS/README.md

 ## About Project

-In this project, I analyzed IPL match data to find useful insights such as:
+In this project, I explored IPL match data to find useful insights such as:

-- Team performance over matches
+- Team performance
-- Toss impact on match results
+- Toss impact on matches
 - Winning trends
 - Venue analysis
 - Player of the match analysis

-I also created charts and graphs to better understand the data.
+I also created charts and graphs for better understanding of the data.

 ---